 How do you qualify for a health care tax credit?
 Your income has to be low enough.
 In many cases qualifying for a tax credit is about planning.
 We’ve had many households with financial assets north of a million who qualified for the health care tax credit because we were able to specify which accounts they draw from in order to keep their income at the required qualifying-levels.
 In one case this reduced a couple’s premiums by over $20,000 in a single tax year.

-Again, as with your retirement income projections, plan ahead and estimate how much purchasing your healthcare insurance will cost as you weigh the pros and cons of retiring early.
+Again, as with your retirement income projections, plan ahead and estimate how much purchasing your healthcare insurance will cost so you can objectively weigh the pros and cons of retiring early.

 The Soul-Searching Side

 Moreover, while sleeping in every day sounds nice, many find the post-work experience not as fulfilling as they thought it would be.
 In reality, retirement is not an extended vacation, especially if financial circumstances require you to curb your lifestyle.
 If you are hell-bent on retiring early but don’t have the resources to travel, golf, take classes, etc., you may soon regret your decision.

 When thinking about early retirement, give careful thought as to what you want to do with your time and your money.
 If you’re not the leisurely sort, you might consider starting a small business.
-According to the Kauffman Index, in 2014 about 1/4 of all start-ups were entrepreneurs in the age 55 – 65 range.
+According to the Kauffman Index, in 2016 about 1/4 of all start-ups were entrepreneurs in the age range of 55 to 65.
 You could also use your prior experience to start a consulting business or turn a prior hobby into a money-making activity.